 How is your Christmas feeling so far?
 If you would like to simplify Christmas a little here are some good ideas!
 Just for you.
 Today.

 Don’t aim for perfect.
 Seriously, no one minds if the windows are sparkling clean or not, or if you baked your own ham or bought one.
 Be kind to yourself and make it do-able.
 Then your mood will be merrier!

 Also, like any big event or project, breaking it up into little stages and tasks feels calmer.
 Set aside time to get things done.
-Getting ready for Christmas can be so joyful when we aren’t in a hurry!
-I spread my preparations over a month and enjoy them like an excited kid!
-I also let go of some other things right now.
+Getting ready for Christmas can be so joyful if we are not in a hurry!
+I spread my preparations over a month and then they generally feel fun!
+I also let go of some other things right now to free up time.
 I also write a lot of lists, and grab a few more things everytime I pop into the supermarket.

 Bring and share to simplify the Christmas food.
 It’s a big job to host and therefore it’s nice if everyone brings food to help out.
 The last few years I set up a whatsapp group for anyone coming and we worked out the food in the group.
 This planning is easy and fun too.
 A good idea is that those who drive the furthest get to bring the simplest food.
 Bring and share means there is always the right amount of food, and a wonderful range!